veaba/tensorflow-docs/docs/tf.bitwise/invert.md

     name=None
 )
 ```
 Flip each bit of supported types.
-For example, type int8 (decimal 2) binary 00000010 becomes (decimal -3) binary 11111101.
-This operation is performed on each element of the tensor argument x.
+For e`x`ample, type `int8` (decimal 2) binary 00000010 becomes (decimal -3) binary 11111101.
+This operation is performed on each element of the tensor argument `x`.
 #### Example:

 ```